3DGenomes/binless/README.md

 1. `bin2`: The label for the bin on the y axis
 1. `observed`: How many paired-end reads were mapped within (bin1,bin2)

+Note that `name`, `bin1` and `bin2` will be converted to R factors, so you an also provide them as integers starting at 1 (i.e. use 1 for the first dataset, 2 for the second etc.)